self-model/pretendingNotToKnow/README.md

 The outputs of the scripts are available in gitbook format (both [preregistered](https://self-model.github.io/pretendingNotToKnow/docs/exp.-1-battleship.html) and [exploratory](https://self-model.github.io/pretendingNotToKnow/docs/exp.-1-battleship-exploratory-results.html) analyses).

+To reproduce the paper, follow these steps:

+1) The scripts use the R [groundhog package](https://cran.r-project.org/web/packages/groundhog/index.html) for version control.
+This package needs to be installed.
+The package also requires that the scripts are run on R version 4.2.2 ("Innocent and Trusting").
+It should be possible to run it on newer versions, but then the calls to groundhog.library would need to specify a more recent date.

+2) The scripts should be run in the order 'preregisteredMethodsAndResults.Rmd','exploratoryResults.Rmd', and only then 'paper.Rmd'.
+The reason is that the first two scripts save their output as RData files, which the third scripts reads.
+All scripts can be found in the 'docs' folder.

 ## Experiment demos

 You can try [demos of the two experiments](https://self-model.github.io/pretendingNotToKnow/experiments/demos/pretend), as experienced by our participants.